Jonathan002/autostub-angular/README.md

   ]
 ```

-- Added a file called **app.module.unit.ts**, which contains a full stub App to unit test.
+- Added a file called **app.module.unit.ts**, which contains a stub App to unit test.